CreditMutuelArkea/tock/gen-ai/orchestrator-server/src/main/python/tock-llm-indexing-tools/README.md

 `poetry install`

-Then run the scripts by passing them to a Python interpreter:
+Then run the scripts by passing them to a Python interpreter (>= 3.9):

 `python <script> <args>`